Vacancy for Treasurer, Board of Trustees

 After 34 years of service, Andrew retired from the Police Service as Chief Constable of Fife Constabulary in March 2013.
 He served in a variety of roles in operational and corporate fields in Central Scotland Police and Fife Constabulary, including the role of Commander for the Open Championship, and chaired a number of multi-agency partnerships across Fife.
 Andrew was awarded the Queen’s Police Medal in the 2013 New Year’s Honours List.

-John Jones, Board Member
+John Docherty, Board Member

-Lee Ryan, Board Member
+Kirstie Freeman, Board Member

-Louise Yannetta, Board Member
+Vicky Hobba, Board Member

 Vicky’s passion for the environment and social justice came to the fore when she was at university studying law.
 Her varied career has included being a firefighter in Australia and providing emergency preparedness training and counselling services.
 Vicky has spent the past decade working in education, where her commitment to achieving the best outcome for every child and to building respectful relationships led to a state government role where she advocated for some of the most vulnerable children in the schooling system.
 She now works at a fully outdoor children’s nursery where she leads an anti-racism group and is committed to promoting social justice in the workplace and beyond.